sholance/forta-gas-token-mint/README.md

-# Unususal Gas Token Mint Detection Bot
+# Unusual Gas Token Mint Detection Bot

 ## Description
 This bot is designed to monitor transactions on the blockchain for anomalous gas token minting, which is often associated with fraudulent activity.
 Gas tokens are a type of ERC-20 token that can be used to pay for transaction fees on the blockchain (Bsc, Polygon) When a user mints gas tokens, they pay the transaction fee and receive gas tokens in return.
 These gas tokens can then be used to pay for transaction fees on future transactions, potentially reducing the amount of Ether needed to perform transactions.